Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 **Users’ goal: **
 Improve reading comfort for people with cognitive and visual disabilities.

-**Reference <abbr>WCAG</abbr>&nbsp;:**
+**Reference <abbr>WCAG</abbr>:**
 - <a href="https://www.w3.org/TR/WCAG21/#text-spacing">1.4.12 Text Spacing</a>

-## 16. Link and button labels must be understandable out of context
+## 16. Text of links and buttons must be accessible

 **Target: **everyone, especially people with visual impairments, cognitive limitations (dyslexic) or attention difficulties.
 **When: **as of design and during development.

 **Description: **

+Both of these requirements must be met before a link or button can be accessible:
-Make the link and button labels understandable without the context for all users and, in particular, the visually impaired.
-During the navigation with a screen reader, it should be possible to access the links list of the page to navigate quickly.
-If your page contains several “learn more” links, it will be impossible to differentiate from each other.
+- First, make text of links and buttons understandable out of context, especially for the visually impaired.
+When navigating with a screen reader, it is possible to access the list of links on the page to navigate quickly.
+If your page contains more than one "more info" links, it will be impossible to tell them apart from each other.

-If it is not possible to make a link more explicit (e.g. not enough space) but the label of the current link is sufficiently clear for people having access to the screen, **a `title`**attribute must use to display a tooltip, containing all the necessary information, at the mouse rollover, but also to complete the title with additional content with, at choice:
+If it is not possible to make a link or a button more explicit by the heading, for lack of space, but the current text is sufficient in its context, one must use ** a `title` attribute ** to display a tooltip, with all the necessary information, on mouse over, but also to complete the text with additional content, at choice, use:
-- a piece of text hidden by <a href="./examples/masking/index.html"> accessible display </a> via CSS
+    - a piece of text hidden by <a href="./examples/masking/index.html"> accessible masking </a> via CSS
-- by using an attribute `aria-label` or` aria-labelledby` containing all the contents of `title` (see [ARIA attributes that can save you](./ label-ledby-describedby.html)).
+    - an attribute `aria-label` or` aria-labelledby` containing all the contents of `title` (see [ARIA attributes that can save you](./label-ledby-describedby.html)) .

+- In addition, the text of the label displayed (the text or the text of the image, visible on the screen) for any interface component (link, button …) must be present (first, if possible) in the (accessible) name of the component (to go further, [The accessible name in HTML](./a11y-name.html).

 For example, in the image below, the two “next” links are not explicit enough for a person with visual impairments.
 However, when one sees the screen, the positioning makes obvious the function of each button.